karyRmartinez/EasyShop-App/README.md

 -

 ## Technology Stack
-- Postman
+# Postman

-- Workbench
+# Workbench
+The database folder contains a database script (create_database. sql).
+Open this script in MySql Workbench and execute it.

-- Terminal
+# Terminal

 ## Screenshots
 Coming soon...